RocknRoot/strayFw/README.md

 * Homepage : http://stray.errant-works.com
 * Version : beta - 0.1-Leoric

-Yes, it's loosely based on MVC architecture.
+Yes, it's loosely based on Model-View-Controller/Model-View-Adapter architecture.
 Yes, again.
 But, again, we try to change a few things.
 We don't think it's a revolutionary framework.
 We just try to do different.
 Maybe you will like the way too.